AUTh-CSAL/Docker/README.md

-# Docker
-Docker image for providing a unified computing system
+# A Docker image for providing a unified computing system for coursework

-# Installation of the CSAL Docker image
+## Installation of the CSAL Docker image

 Note: This README assumes that there is already Docker installed on the host machine, either Windows, MacOS or Linux.
 For more info on how to obtain Docker, please visit: